 Sonja M. Spears, Judge (Ret.)

-Sonja M. Spears is the Chief Equity and Inclusion Officer at Boston Health Care for the Homeless Program where she leads the program through initiatives to center equity in all aspects of their work.
-Before embarking on her current role, Sonja practiced law in New Orleans then was elected judge, beginning her tenure with her colleague as one of the two first black judges to ever serve in that New Orleans trial court.
+Before joining UCS, Sonja served as the Chief Equity and Inclusion Officer at Boston Health Care for the Homeless Program, where she led the organization's Justice Equity Diversity and Inclusion (JEDI) initiatives to center these principles throughout the program.
+She also previously practiced law in New Orleans, then was elected as a judge, beginning her tenure with her colleague as one of the two first black judges to ever serve on the First City Court of New Orleans.
 She served for twelve years before her retirement in 2010.

-After her retirement from the bench, Sonja returned to her native Boston, Massachusetts and her alma mater Tufts University where she has been teaching in the Ex-College and with UEP since 2013.
-Additionally she teaches with the Trial Advocacy Workshop at Harvard Law School and previously taught Trial Advocacy at Tulane Law School, where she graduated from, for nearly ten years.
+After her retirement from the bench, Sonja returned to her native Boston, Massachusetts and her alma mater Tufts University where she has taught in the Ex-College and with UEP since 2013.
+Additionally, she teaches with the Trial Advocacy Workshop at Harvard Law School and previously taught Trial Advocacy at Tulane Law School, where she graduated from, for nearly ten years.